 - Hard time experiencing pleasant activities

-- Difficulty separating to go to school or other activities
+- Difficulty separating for school, work, or other activities

 - Episodes of extreme sadness

 You feel an intense fear of abandonment and rejection

 The hallmark of borderline personality disorder is the fear of rejection and abandonment.
 It is common for a person with BPD to have post-traumatic stress disorder related to abandonment, such as adoption, though this is not always the case.

 This intense fear is generally what drives all other borderline behaviors.
 These fears might be triggered by your boyfriend going out for drinks with his friends after work, or a friend asking to move your dinner plans to the following evening because she’s not feeling well.
 Others likely see these as reasonable, benign events and have a hard time understanding why they have hurt you.
 This can cause rifts in your relationship and leave you feeling more alone and misunderstood.

 The fear that you’re feeling could come out looking like anger, clinginess, or attempts to thwart your loved ones plans.
 With help, you can learn to understand and express these fears in appropriate ways that will strengthen your relationship instead of damaging it.